 Street (and off-street shared-use paths) conditions data are collected by Public Works Maintenance staff through on-site inspections.
 Pavement distress information is collected and a Pavement Condition Index (PCI) score is generated.
-Formulas and methodology within Micropaver helps establish efficient treatment requirements and identify financial implications of various response strategies.
-The PMS also provides a detailed street inventory and condition trends using a combination of CenterLine and MicroPaver street condition information collected since 1987.
+Formulas and methodology within MicroPaver helps establish efficient treatment requirements and identify financial implications of various response strategies.
+The Pavement Management System (PMS) also provides a detailed street inventory and condition trends using a combination of CenterLine and MicroPaver software street condition information collected since 1987.

 The City established a local gas tax in 2003 for a Pavement Preservation Program (PPP) due to the fact that street repair funding was not at a level to keep pace with rehabilitation needs.
 In 2007, it was reported that the anticipated backlog for rehabilitation needs would reach more than \$282 million by 2016 (2007 Pavement Management Report).
-In 2008 a \$35.9 million, five-year bond measure was approved by voters and another five-year bond for \$43 million was approved by voters in 2012.
-Between these funding sources more than126 streets in Eugene are identified to be repaired by 2018.
-The revenues from the local gas tax and the first bond measure have helped reduce the backlog of street repair projects.
-Specifically, based on the 2012 ratings and reported in the 2013 Pavement Management Report the calculated backlog of repairs on improved asphalt streets was \$100 million; as of the end of 2014 the current backlog has been calculated to be \$84 million.
+In 2008, a \$35.9 million, five-year bond measure was approved by voters and another five-year bond for \$43 million was approved by voters in 2012.
+Between these funding sources more than 126 streets in Eugene are identified to be repaired by 2018.
+The revenues from the local gas tax and the bond measures have helped reduce the backlog of street repair projects.
+Specifically, based on the 2014 ratings and reported in the 2015 Pavement Management Report the calculated backlog of repairs on improved asphalt streets was \$84 million; as of the end of 2015 the current backlog has been calculated to be \$79 million